James King (bluegrass singer): Solo recordings

-In July 1988, King recorded his first album under his own name on the Webco label: It’s a Cold, Cold World (reissued in 1996 as Webco Classics, Volume Two.
+In July 1988, King recorded his first album under his own name on the Webco label: It's a Cold, Cold World (reissued in 1996 as Webco Classics, Volume Two.

 For a brief period in the early 1990s, King was a member of Big Country Bluegrass.
 Dudley Connell of the Johnson Mountain Boys brought King to the attention of Ken Irwin at Rounder Records.
 King signed to Rounder Records in 1992 and released his album These Old Pictures in 1993.

 On Lonesome and Then Some in 1995, King was backed by Connell (guitar, vocals), Tom Adams (banjo), David McLaughlin (guitar, vocals), and Marshall Wilborn (bass).

 King formed the James King Band, which was named Emerging Artist of the Year by the International Bluegrass Music Association (IBMA) in 1997.
-In 1998 Bed by the Window was the recording debut of the James King Band, and its title track was nominated for IBMA’s Song of the Year in 1999.
+In 1998 Bed by the Window was the recording debut of the James King Band, and its title track was nominated for IBMA's Song of the Year in 1999.

 In 2002, 30 Years of Farming featured the James King Band as supporting instrumentalists.

 King released The Bluegrass Storyteller in 2005 with Kevin Prater (mandolin), Bernie Green (banjo), Jerry McNeely (bass), and Adam Haynes (fiddle).

-In 2013, King released what would be his final albums, the Grammy-nominated Three Chords and the Truth, recorded over a five-year period.
+In 2013, King released what would be his final album, the Grammy-nominated Three Chords and the Truth, recorded over a five-year period.
 King selected country music songs and arranged them for bluegrass.
 He was assisted by Connell, Don Rigsby, Jimmy Mattingly (fiddle), Ronnie Stewart (banjo), Jesse Brock (mandolin), Jason Moore (bass), and Josh Williams (guitar).